tibs/python-history/python-history.rst

 Stackless Python
 ----------------

-Stackless Python, by Christian Tismer, was a set of modification for CPython to provide true continuations, replaced later on with tasklets.
+Stackless Python, by Christian Tismer, was a set of modifications for CPython to provide true continuations, replaced later on with tasklets.

 It eventually led to the greenlets module, and is an important precursor to